Tips for Taps Blog

 While iron-related bacteria often produce reddish-brown slime, when they react with naturally occurring tannins (organic matter from vegetation) it frequently forms black, sludgy residue.
 This is why many people spot black slime inside their tea pots–as tea contains a high concentration of tannins.

-How to Get Rid of Black Slime on Your Fixtures
+How To Get Rid of Black Slime on Your Fixtures

-Once you’ve confidently identified the presence of iron- or manganese-related bacteria, it’s time to solve the problem once and for all.
+Once you’ve confidently identified the presence of iron- or manganese-related bacteria through testing, it’s time to solve the problem once and for all.
 Unfortunately, online research often points you toward temporary treatment measures, rather than lasting fixes.
 The temporary “fixes,” such as replacing pipes and regularly cleaning the affected area, will cost you time and money–but will not solve the problem.
 Because the root of the problem stems from the water supply itself, you must focus your attention there (i.e. the cause) rather than the slime (i.e the effect).

 Just remember: It is nearly impossible to kill all of the iron- and manganese-related bacteria in your well water system.
 The bacteria will eventually re-grow, so you may want to repeat the treatment from time to time.

 If the source of your bacterial problem is your city water system, then using at-home chlorination will not have the desired effect.
 The best treatment method depends on a variety of factors–such as the concentration and form of iron and manganese in the water, whether or not iron- or manganese-related bacteria are present, and how much water you need to treat.
 Each of these factors will help determine the most efficient/cost effective treatment method for you.

 There you have it.
 The black sludge at the bottom of your drain is no longer a mystery.
 While certainly alarming to find, it shouldn’t leave you scared.
 It’s not as spooky as it seems–just a little stinky and slimy.